MaximoGtz/MaximoGtz/README.md

 ---

 ## 🚀 About Me
-💻 Automation Tester @ Intel
+💻 Automation Tester at Intel
 ⚙️ Backend & Test Automation Specialist
 🌱 Always improving and learning new technologies